Pi-Bouf/RetroZone/README.md

 ## What is the goal of this project ?
 The goal of this project ?
 Only have good time.
 When you want, where you want.

+# Disclaimer
+RetroZone uses DotNetBrowser http://www.teamdev.com/dotnetbrowser, which is a proprietary software, owned by TeamDev Ltd.
+The use of DotNetBrowser is governed by DotNetBrowser Product Licence Agreement http://www.teamdev.com/dotnetbrowser-licence-agreement.
+You may not use DotNetBrowser separately from RetroZone without explicit permission of TeamDev Ltd.